iliaross/script-stash/README.md

 #### Bash Scripts

+- **age.bash**
+  Encrypts and decrypts files using `age` with SSH public key recipients found in the `~/.age` directory.
+Supports listing available recipient keys, encrypting for all or specific recipients, and decrypting with default or specified private keys.
 - **hosts-update-segment.bash**
   Recreates `/etc/hosts` entries for a specific segment block based on the template while keeping the rest of the file unchanged and saving a backup